-Configuring the CMC With Extended Schema Active Directory and the Web Interface c Type the Timeout time in seconds.
-Configuration range: 15-300 seconds.
-Default: 90 seconds
+Configuring CMC With Extended Schema Active Directory and the Web Interface

 - 1 Log in to the CMC Web interface.

 - 2 Select Chassis in the system tree.

-- 3 Click User Authentication→ Directory Services.
+- Click User Authentication→ Directory Services.

 The Directory Services page is displayed.

 - 4 Select Microsoft Active Directory (Extended Schema).

 - 5 In the Common Settings section:

 - a Verify that the Enable Active Directory check box is checked.

 - b Type the Root Domain Name.

-- 6 Optional: If you want the directed call to search the domain controller and global catalog, select the Search AD Server to search (Optional) check box, then: - a In the Domain Controller text field, type the server where your Active Directory service is installed. - b In the Global Catalog text field, type the location of the global catalog on the Active Directory domain controller.
-The global catalog provides a resource for searching an Active Directory forest. - NOTE: Setting the IP address as 0.0.0.0 disables the CMC from searching for a server. - NOTE: You can specify a list of domain controller or global catalog servers separated by commas.
-The CMC allows you to specify up to three IP addresses or host names. - NOTE: Domain controller and global catalog servers that are not correctly configured for all domains and applications may produce unexpected results during the functioning of the existing applications/domains. - 7 In the Extended Schema Settings section: - a Type the CMC Device Name.
-The CMC Name uniquely identifies the CMC card in Active Directory.
+- NOTE: The Root domain name must be a valid domain name using the x.y naming convention, where x is a 1-256 character ASCII string with no spaces between characters, and $\gamma$ is a valid domain type such as com, edu, gov, int, mil, net, or org. - Type the Timeout time in seconds.
+Configuration range: С 15-300 seconds.
+Default: 90 seconds - 6 Optional: If you want the directed call to search the domain controller and global catalog, select the Search AD Server to search (Optional) check box, then: - In the Domain Controller text field, type the server where your Active а Directory service is installed. - In the Global Catalog text field, type the location of the global b catalog on the Active Directory domain controller.
+The global catalog provides a resource for searching an Active Directory forest.

+NOTE: Setting the IP address as 0.0.0.0 disables CMC from searching for a server.

+NOTE: You can specify a list of domain controller or global catalog servers separated by commas.
+CMC allows you to specify up to three IP addresses or host names.

+NOTE: Domain controller and global catalog servers that are not correctly configured for all domains and applications may produce unexpected results during the functioning of the existing applications/domains.

+In the Extended Schema Settings section: 7

+- Type the CMC Device Name.
+The CMC Name uniquely identifies а the CMC card in Active Directory.
 The CMC Name must be the same as the common name of the new CMC object you created in your Domain Controller.
 The CMC Name must be a 1-256 character ASCII string with no spaces between characters. - b Type the CMC Domain Name (example: cmc.com).
 The CMC Domain Name is the DNS name (string) of the domain where the Active Directory CMC object resides.
-The name must be a valid domain name consisting of x.y, where x is a 1-256 character ASCII string with no spaces between characters, and y is a valid domain type such as com, edu, goy, int, mil, net, or org. - 8 Click Apply to save your settings. - NOTE: You must apply your settings before continuing to the next step, in which you navigate to another page.
-If you do not apply the settings, you will lose the settings you entered when you navigate to the next page. - 9 In the Manage Certificates section, type the file path of the certificate in the text field, or click Browse to select the certificate file.
-Click the Upload button to transfer the file to the CMC.
+The name must be a valid domain name consisting of x.y, where x is a 1-256 character ASCII string with no spaces between characters, and y is a valid domain type such as com, edu, gov, int, mil, net, or org. - 8 Click Apply to save your settings.

+NOTE: You must apply your settings before continuing to the next step, in which you navigate to another page.
+If you do not apply the settings, you lose the settings you entered when you navigate to the next page.

+In the Manage Certificates section, type the file path of the certificate in 9 the text field, or click Browse to select the certificate file.
+Click the Upload button to transfer the file to CMC.